eMahtab/spring-projects/spring-core/exception-handler/README.md

 In Spring we can add extra (@ExceptionHandler) methods to any controller to specifically handle exceptions thrown by request handling (@RequestMapping) methods in the same controller.
 Methods annotated with @ExceptionHandler are used to build a custom error response.

-## ProductController

-**In the below ProductController, note that we are not using try-catch blocks within controller methods, rather we have defined error handler methods annotated with @ExceptionHandler, depending on the type of Exception thrown at runtime the corresponding error handler method will be invoked by Spring.**

-**👉 Note : This is already a great improvement over https://github.com/eMahtab/spring-projects/tree/main/spring-core/error-handling approach.**

 ## Error Handling

 ### GET - Product with given id not found